mastersaboffice/hrafn-annwn/README.md

 ## What we do / do not do

 - **We do:** publish source, proofs, audits, sample configs; maintain the reference; accept CIPs that improve correctness, safety, or clarity.
-- **We do not:** sell access; gate capability behind moderation tricks; centralize memory; negotiate private “partner modes”.
+- **We do not:** sell access; gate capability behind moderation tricks; centralize memory; negotiate private "partner modes".

 ---